kenhuangus/agent-id-sdk/README.md

-# Agentic AI SDK: Decentralized Identifiers and Zero-Knowledge Proofs
+# Agentic AI DID SDK: Decentralized Identifiers and Zero-Knowledge Proofs

 This repository contains the Agentic AI SDK, a Python-based toolkit for building agentic applications that leverage decentralized identifiers (DIDs) and zero-knowledge proofs (ZKPs) for enhanced security, privacy, and interoperability.
 This SDK implements the concepts and architecture outlined in the research paper: